baraksu/SquereDrawer/README.md

 Firstly I can add the zero filters and the characters filters directly in the functions and I can maybe cut some code lines to make the code more compact

-# How it feels making the projact
+# How it feels making the project
 The project was an emotional rollercoaster, filled with anticipation, challenges, and eventual triumph, leaving me feeling accomplished and personally transformed.
+Even though it was hard I did it eventually